 Fast track your Florida Concealed Weapon License application or renewal at our main office located in the Courthouse Annex, 135 NE Hernando Ave, Lake City, FL.
 32055.
 There is a $22 convenience fee for first time applicants and a $12 convenience fee for renewals, in addition to the Florida Department of Agriculture and Consumer Services’ licensing fees.

-Please Note: All Florida Concealed Weapon Licenses, new and renewal, are issued by the Florida Department of Agriculture and Consumer Services and are mailed to recipients.
-Our office does not print or issue Florida Concealed Weapon Licenses.
+Please Note: Initial Florida Concealed Weapon Licenses are issued by the Florida Department of Agriculture and Consumer Services and are mailed to recipients.

 - Determine if you are eligible for a concealed weapon license by reading the eligibility requirements or answering a few simple questions.

 - Applicants must demonstrate competency with a firearm in order to qualify for a license.
 Click here to learn more about the acceptable forms of training and the proof of training documentation required.

 - Read the application instructions to learn what is required when you complete and submit your application.

 - Bring all of the required documentation with you so that you can submit your application in person using our fast-track process.
 Click here for a handy checklist to make sure you bring everything.